Softball (Lob Ball/Slo Pitch/Three Pitch)

 - The players must be informed about the importance of keeping their eyes on the flight of the ball when playing offense (for example, running bases) and when playing defense (for example, pitcher, infielders and outfielders).

-- Non-fielding players must stand well back of the batter’s box, must be on the bench, or must be behind a screen or fence, with fingers kept away from the screen to avoid dangers of a slipped bat.
+- To avoid dangers of a slipped bat, non-fielding players must stand well back of the batter’s box, must be on the bench, or must be behind a screen or fence, with fingers kept away from screen.
+On deck batter circle, if used, must be located in a designated area away from the batter and other non-fielding players to avoid interference with the play and on deck batter being hit by a swinging bat.

 - A commitment line on the third-base line must be used.